markns/markns.dev/content/posts/anatomy-of-a-micro-paas-part1.md

 In the IoT world, the [ThingsBoard](https://thingsboard.io) rules engine allows you to write JavaScript to react to incoming events.
 Something more fun, but no less valuable - [Code Combat](https://codecombat.com/) is a game-based learning platform that teaches kids how to code.

 The rise of tools such as Kubernetes and VSCode-for-the-Web has reduced the cost of developing a micro-PaaS dramatically, creating opportunities that wouldn't have been economically viable just a few years ago.
 The remainder of the posts in this series will describe _one possible_ architecture of such a system.

+The [next post]({{< relref "/posts/anatomy-of-a-micro-paas-part2.md" >}}) continues with the example use case and presents the platform at a high level.